triplea-game/triplea/lobby-db/README.md

 ### Install docker

 - we'll use docker to launch a local postgres DB.
-Steps for that are in .docker/README.md
+Steps for that are given below in the [Docker](#docker) section.

 ### How to use for developers